Abhi-2809/AI-Assignment-Bits-Hyderabad-/README.md

 An **overview of each question** is given below.

 ### Assignment 1 <br />
-  Q1.<br /> Messenger Bot based on Keyword Matching and Intent Recognition (No ML) Q2.<br />
+  Q1.
+Messenger Bot based on Keyword Matching and Intent Recognition (No ML) <br />
+  Q2.<br />
   Q3.<br />
 ### Assignment 2 <br />